 Practopian Perspective Issues

-Welcome to Issue # 29!
-Feel free to share generously with like-minded friends.
-If someone forwarded this issue to you, then you can sign up at no charge to receive your very own copy in the future.
+Welcome to Issue # 22!
+Feel free to share liberally with like-minded friends.
+If someone forwarded this issue to you, then you can sign up to get your very own copy on MailChimp.

 News and Analysis